Tape head: Cross-field heads

 Instead of feeding both the bias signal and the audio signal into the same recording head, a few brands of audio tape recorder, notably Tandberg, Akai and its US cousin Roberts, used a separate bias head on the opposite side of the tape from the recording head; this system was termed cross-field.

 Head materials

 Record and replay heads are traditionally made of soft iron (the softness is an essential requisite for good record and replay characteristics).
 This material features extremely good electro-acoustical properties, but wears away fairly rapidly with a consequent deterioration of performance.
 Some higher end recorders featured heads made from ferrite, which features excellent electro-acoustical properties while being a very hard material which resists wear.
 Its two main disadvantages are that it is brittle and easily damaged, and that it has a much higher noise output due to the Barkhausen effect.
 In more recent years, more exotic materials have appeared, some involving ceramics, which offer the best of both of the traditional materials.

 Cleaning

-With use the head will become dirty with loose tape shedding.
+With use the head will become dirty with loose tape shedding, and distort the sound.
+The tape head can be cleaned using a cloth with alcohol.
 Video head cleaner can be used to clean video, audio, erase, or control track heads.